sontungexpt/neovim-config/README.md

 ## License

-This configuration is released under the MIT License.
+This configuration is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.